NetworkedAssets/autodoc/confluence-plugin/README.md

 ### Confluence plugin installation
 1. Login to confluence as administrator, click the cog icon in upper-right corner and select Add-ons.
 2. Click Upload add-on and select the streams-thirdparty-plugin .jar file that you've previously downloaded.
 Click Upload.
-⋅⋅⋅(If uploading takes too long time and seems not to finish at all, refresh the page and upload the file again.)
 3. Success pop-up window will appear.
 4. Repeat stepps 2 and 3 for the confluence-plugin .jar file.
 ### Bitbucket/Stash PostReceive Hook Plugin installation